Leouel Santos vs Court of Appeals

-Leouel, a member of the Army, met Julia in Iloilo City.
+Leouel Santos, a member of the Army, met Julia Rosario Bedia in Iloilo City.
 In September 1986, they got married.
 The couple latter lived with Julia’s parents.
-Julia gave birth to a son in 1987.
-Their marriage, however, was marred by the frequent interference of Julia’s parent as averred by Leouel.
-The couple also occasionally quarrels about as to, among other things, when should they start living independently from Julia’s parents.
+Julia gave birth to their son in 1987.
+Their marriage, however, was marred by the frequent interference of Julia’s parents, as averred by Leouel.
+The couple also occasionally quarreled about as to, among other things, when should they start living independently from Julia’s parents.
 In 1988, Julia went to the US to work as a nurse despite Leouel’s opposition.
 7 months later, she and Leouel got to talk and she promised to return home in 1989.
 She never went home that year.
 In 1990, Leouel got the chance to be in the US due to a military training.
 During his stay, he desperately tried to locate his wife but to no avail.
-Leouel, in an effort to at least have his wife come home, filed to nullify their marriage due to Julia’s psychological incapacity.
+Leouel, in an effort to at least have his wife come home, filed a petition to nullify their marriage due to Julia’s alleged psychological incapacity.
 Leouel asserted that due to Julia’s failure to return home or at least communicate with him even with all his effort constitutes psychological incapacity.
-Julia attacked the complaint and she said that it is Leouel who is incompetent.
+Julia filed an opposition; she said that it is Leouel who is incompetent.
 The prosecutor ascertained that there is no collusion between the two.
 Leouel’s petition is however denied by the lower and appellate court.

 ISSUE: Whether or not psychological incapacity is attendant to the case at bar.